kennysmithed/oels2022/oels_practical_wk3_notes.md

 };
 ```

 But you also have examples of trials in this same experiment where we collect keyboard responses using the `html-keyboard-response` plugin - the judgment trials, see above for several examples.
 So the trick here is to switch our instruction trials to `html-keyboard-response`.
 We do that by changing the `type` parameter to `jsPsychHtmlKeyboardResponse` (again, look at how the type parameter is set in the judgment trials).
 But we also need to change the `choices` parameter.
-For a `html-button-response` trial the `choices` parameter gives the labels on the button(s) that people click on - but for a `html-keyboard-response` trial it is the keys you are allowed to press (e.g. for our judgment trials we specify `choices: ["y","n"]`, i.e. the y or n keys are allowed).
+For an `html-button-response` trial the `choices` parameter gives the labels on the button(s) that people click on - but for an `html-keyboard-response` trial it is the keys you are allowed to press (e.g. for our judgment trials we specify `choices: ["y","n"]`, i.e. the y or n keys are allowed).
 So we also have to change the `choices` parameter.
 But how do we change it to allow *any* key to be pressed?

 You might be tempted to just include a list of all the keys, like `choices: ["q","u","e","r","t","y",...]` etc, but that would be really inefficient.
 A quick look at [the documentation for html-keyboard-response](https://www.jspsych.org/7.3/plugins/html-keyboard-response/) gives the solution: the default for `choices` is `"ALL_KEYS"` which means that any key press is accepted.
 So we can either just omit the `choices` parameter entirely and rely on this default:

 ```js
 var instruction_screen_1 = {